kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 The `.spec.template` and `.spec.selector` are the only required field of the `.spec`.

-The `.spec.template` is a [pod template](/docs/concepts/workloads/pods/pod-overview/#pod-templates).
+The `.spec.template` is a [Pod template](/docs/concepts/workloads/pods/pod-overview/#pod-templates).
 It has exactly the same schema as a [Pod](/docs/concepts/workloads/pods/pod/), except it is nested and does not have an
 `apiVersion` or `kind`.

-In addition to required fields for a Pod, a pod template in a Deployment must specify appropriate labels and an appropriate restart policy.
+In addition to required fields for a Pod, a Pod template in a Deployment must specify appropriate labels and an appropriate restart policy.
 For labels, make sure not to overlap with other controllers.
 See [selector](#selector)).

 Only a [`.spec.template.spec.restartPolicy`](/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) equal to `Always` is